 - Developers and operators are beginning to develop “Owners Project Requirements” that establish specific expectations and measurement of factors such as energy use intensity (EUI), airtightness (ACH), indoor air quality (CO2, PM, Humidity, VOCs, etc.), fresh air exchange rate, and many more — early in the planning process

 - This detailed modeling and estimating/budgeting early in the planning process makes it possible to design and construct buildings that deliver on the owner’s project requirements — and also enables informed choices based on first cost, impact on actual performance, and ongoing expenses

-- The Passive House Planning Package (PHPP) is an extremely comprehensive and accurate modeling program that accurately predicts actual performance
+- The Passive House Planning Package (PHPP) is an extremely comprehensive modeling program that accurately predicts actual performance

 An Emerging Market: